 Cascade monitors environmental regulatory requirements in progress nationally, regionally, and locally that have the impacts to natural gas distribution companies.
 As of November 21, 2022, there are no regulations at the federal level that would require the Company to reduce GHG emissions.
-However, the Climate Commitment Act (CCA) rule was finalized in Washington on September 29, 2022 and the Climate Protection Program (CPP) was finalized in Oregon on December 16, 2021 which require GHG emissions reductions from natural gas distribution companies' customers use of natural gas.
-The CCA also applies to Cascade's operational GHG emissions.
-Cascade's compliance plan for these rules is modeled within this IRP.
+However, the Climate Protection Program (CPP) was finalized in Oregon on December 16, 2021, and requires GHG emissions reductions from natural gas distribution companies' customers use of natural gas.
+Also, the Climate Commitment Act (CCA) rule was finalized in Washington on September 29, 2022, requiring similar emissions reductions as the CPP, but through a cap and trade-type program.
+Cascade's compliance with the CPP is modeled within this IRP.